-A flagship campaign for the Australian Chiropractors Association (ACA), Spinal Health Week takes place this year from the 24th May to 30th May 2021.
-The campaign sets to raise awareness of the causes and negative effects of back pain.
-Given that approximately 4 million people reported having back problems in the National Health Survery (NHS), it’s clear that bad backs are far too common among Australians.
+A flagship campaign for the Australian Chiropractors Association (ACA), Spinal Health Week takes place during the month of May.
+The campaign sets out to raise awareness of the causes and negative effects of back pain.
+Given that approximately 4 million people reported having back problems in the National Health Survey (NHS), it’s clear that bad backs are far too common among Australians.
 The Australian Institute of Health and Welfare (AIHW) says that this number is likely more as it doesn’t include back pain associated with other conditions such as Osteoporosis.

 There are many factors that cause back injuries.
-You might injure your back playing sport or doing an activity at work.
+You might injure your back by playing sports or doing an activity at work.
 You could also suffer back problems due to arthritis, or other diseases affecting the spine.

 According to the Australian Bureau of Statistics, the factors that increase your risk of back problems include your age and weight.
 Overweight people as well as older people are at greater risk of developing back problems.
 And lack of physical fitness can also increase your risk of back pain and spinal problems.